What are cilia?

 Why do cilia go wrong in Alström Syndrome?

 Alström Syndrome is a genetic disease.
 Like other genetic diseases, it is caused when you inherit an altered copy of a gene from both parents.
-For a good introduction to genes and genetic inheritance try the following link: How Stuff Works Genetics Dictionary. which will open in either a new tab or window dependent on your browser’s default settings.
+For a good introduction to genes and genetic inheritance try the following link: How Stuff Works Genetics Dictionary. which will open in either a new tab or window depending on your browser’s default settings.

 In Alström Syndrome there is a problem with a gene called ALMS1.
 In only 2002, research carried out simultaneously in two laboratories identified the gene, and then further research shed light on what this gene might be doing in all of us, and why alterations of the gene may cause Alström Syndrome.
 ALMS1 acts as an instruction manual for cells to make a single protein called Alms1, a molecule that does a particular job within the cell.
 Scientists have shown that this protein is found very near to the cilia in a number of cell-types, and so it most probably controls how cilia work or how they are built.
 In people with Alström Syndrome the protein is not made correctly and so cannot do its job, making the cilia work incorrectly.
 In other ciliopathies (see above), other genes are affected, but the proteins they code for are likely to play similar roles to Alms1.
 This results in similar symptoms to those seen in Alström Syndrome.